 Is margin important?
 Margin is perhaps one of the most important things you should closely monitor when trading.
 It is where you should direct your primary focus when trading, not necessarily the account balance.
 The account balance shows your progress, but the margin is what you need to trade.
 When the margin falls below 100%, it means your account balance can’t cover the margin requirements.
 In most cases, you get the dreaded margin call.
 The broker might liquidate some running trades.
 You should therefore avoid margin calls at all costs.

-It is important to note that the maximum leverage in European Union countries and Australia is 1:30.
+It is important to note that the maximum leverage in European Union countries and Australia is 1:30 and all the best European Brokers respect the EU laws when it comes to the maximum possible leverage they can offer.
 This significantly affects the margin requirements in these countries.
 (And the conditions described below are not the same for traders from these countries).

 Here are some brokers who offer low margins